 10.2.3 How big is \(SS_H\) compared to \(SS_E\)?

 In a univariate response model, \(SS_H\) and \(SS_E\) are both scalar numbers and the univariate \(F\) test statistic, \[F = \frac{\text{SS}_H/\text{df}_h}{\text{SS}_E/\text{df}_e} = \frac{\mathsf{Var}(H)}{\mathsf{Var}(E)} \:\: , \] assesses “how big” \(\text{SS}_H\) is, relative to \(\text{SS}_E\), the variance accounted for by a hypothesized model or model terms relative to error variance.
+The measure \(R^2 = SS_H / (SS_H + SS_E) = SS_H / SS_T\) gives the proportion of total variance accounted for by the model terms.

 In the multivariate analog \(\mathbf{H}\) and \(\mathbf{E}\) are both \(p \times p\) matrices, and \(\mathbf{H}\) “divided by” \(\mathbf{E}\) becomes \(\mathbf{H}\mathbf{E}^{-1}\).
-The answer, “how big” is expressed in terms of the \(p\) eigenvalues \(\lambda_i, i = 1, 2, \dots p\) of \(\mathbf{H}\mathbf{E}^{-1}\).
-These are the values \(\lambda\) for which \[ \mathrm{det}(\mathbf{H}\mathbf{E}^{-1} - \lambda \mathbf{I}) = 0 \:\: . \] The solution gives the \(\lambda_i\) as the eigenvalues, with vectors \(\mathbf{v}_i\) as the corresponding eigenvectors, \[ \mathbf{H}\mathbf{E}^{-1} \; \lambda_i = \lambda_i \mathbf{v}_i \:\: . \tag{10.3}\]
+The answer, “how big” \(\text{SS}_H\) is compared to \(\text{SS}_E\) is expressed in terms of the \(p\) eigenvalues \(\lambda_i, i = 1, 2, \dots p\) of \(\mathbf{H}\mathbf{E}^{-1}\).
+These are the \(p\) values \(\lambda\) which solve the determinant equation \[ \mathrm{det}(\mathbf{H}\mathbf{E}^{-1} - \lambda \mathbf{I}) = 0 \:\: . \] The solution also gives the \(\lambda_i\) as the eigenvalues, with vectors \(\mathbf{v}_i\) as the corresponding eigenvectors, \[ \mathbf{H}\mathbf{E}^{-1} \; \lambda_i = \lambda_i \mathbf{v}_i \:\: . \tag{10.4}\]

 However, when the hypothesized model terms have \(\text{df}_h\) degrees of freedom (columns of the \(\mathbf{X}\) matrix for that term), \(\mathbf{H}\) is of rank \(\text{df}_h\), so only \(s=\min(p, \text{df}_h)\) eigenvalues can be non-zero.
 For example, a test for a hypothesis about a single quantitative predictor \(\mathbf{x}\), has \(\text{df}_h = 1\) degree of freedom and \(\mathrm{rank} (\mathbf{H}) = 1\); for a factor with \(g\) groups, \(\text{df}_h = \mathrm{rank} (\mathbf{H}) = g-1\).